asolomon412/Spring_CSS_Demo/README.md

 # Spring_CSS_Demo

-# to display dbtest page use http://localhost:8080/css/dbtest
+# to display dbtest page use http://localhost:8080/css/dbtest or click on the database test text on the homepage